MotherOfUnicorns/recipes/spanish_valencian_paella.md

 - a few strands of saffron
 - 1 tsp sweet paprika powder
 - 1/2 tsp turmeric (or food colouring)
-- 2 sprig of rosemary
+- 2 sprigs of rosemary

 ## Preparations